 If you find yourself in a dangerous situation, yell and make a lot of noise.
-It is recommended to yell, "call 911 or "llame nueve uno uno" as this should elicit a specific response from the person who hears it.
+It is recommended to yell "call 911," "llame nueve uno uno," or "auxilio" as this should elicit a specific response from the person who hears it.
 Get away from a perpetrator using any technique possible.
 Remember that elbows are very sharp and powerful objects to use.

-If you are the subject of any type of assault, we recommend calling 911 immediately.
-Please read the "what to do in case of sexual assault" for specifics regarding this type of crime (Appendix VII) and emergency numbers (also refer to your Emergency Number Card).
+If you are the subject of any type of assault, we advise calling 911 immediately.
+Please read the "What to Do in Case of Sexual Assault" for specifics regarding this type of crime (Appendix VII) and emergency numbers (also refer to your Emergency Number Card).
 The Monteverde Institute stands ready to facilitate professional medical, legal, psychological, and logistical support.
-In the event of sexual assault, we inform you that the Monteverde Institute is obligated to advise your sending institution's International Studies office of the incident, as well as report the knowledge of the crime to local authorities (no details are provided to the local authorities without your consent).
+In the event of sexual assault, MVI is obligated to advise your sending institution's International Studies office of the incident, as well as report the knowledge of the crime to local authorities (no details are provided to the local authorities without your consent).